timmcginley/Agile/Assignments/index.md

 In groups of two decide if you are doing to look to the past or the future?

 ## [A1] How to Grow a a tent, bench, or table?
-* Id the problem and set ambitious requirements to solve it (build sys needs)
+* Is the problem and set ambitious requirements to solve it (build system needs)
-- learn method (cup / anything) - this we define.
+- learn method (tent / anything) - this we define.
+- Morphogenetic Prototyping Sprint

 ## [A2] System Needs & Past
 * inspiration / research / reverse

 ## [A3] Building System Growth Now:
 * Building System Growth ()
-* design something you think could do better (grow a building system)
+* Design something you think could do better (grow a building system)

 ## [A4] How to Grow a Building for the Future (Part A)
 * How to Grow a building
-* test it - (does it work really)
+* Test it - (does it work really)

 ## [A4] How to Grow a Building for a Better Now!
 (Part B)
-* (did it work - how to do it better)
+* Present it (did it work - how to do it better)

 [A1]: A1.md
 [A2]: A2.md